 I suggest you to visit this place, above all if you are with your partner… but it’s good also by yourself, after all!

 In the end, what should I say?
-As you can see, on the contrary of what people think, it’s actually possible to eat cheap in Copenhagen, and above all with an excellent ratio with the food quality – at least for what I could see!
+As you can see, on the contrary of what people think, it’s actually possible to eat cheap and gluten free in Copenhagen, and above all with an excellent ratio with the food quality – at least for what I could see!

 If you are food lovers and travelers who are curious about the culinary side of your destination, than I absolutely suggest you to visit this beautiful Nordic city… you won’t be disappointed.

-See you soon with more suggestions on how to visit Copenhagen low cost!
+See also my suggestions on how to visit Copenhagen low cost!